TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/SYS.rst

    Classname to handle exceptions that might happen in the TYPO3-code.
 Leave this empty to disable exception handling.
-The default exception handler displays a nice error message when something went wrong.
+The default exception handler displays a nice error message when something goes wrong.
 The error message is logged to the configured logs.

    Note: The configured "productionExceptionHandler" is used if